UMCUGenetics/mutSigExtractor/README.md

 ```

 Other genomes (e.g. for hg38: `BSgenome.Hsapiens.UCSC.hg38`) can also be
 used.
-Please see the below tutorial for details
+Please see the below tutorial for details.

 ## Tutorial